 But I also experienced more of the same big vision, mediocre results loop playing out.
 A year later I accepted an offer to do something different.

 Or so I thought.

-Our boutique consulting company worked with healthcare administrators to implement strategy.
+Our consulting company worked with healthcare administrators to implement strategy.
 We had customers around the country and across the healthcare continuum.

 And here's what happened: I. Saw.
 The.
 Same.
 Thing.

 Projects languished.
 And not for a lack of effort, or a lack of expertise, or a lack of experience.
 It was because of the milieu.
 It was systemic.
 It was a pattern!

 I feel bad sharing I was excited but I was excited!
 Misery was everywhere!
 The results were routinely mediocre!
 It wasn't just me who struggled to make projects happen—many organizations were struggling to make them happen.
 The bigger the project, the worse it often was.

 But this too wasn't a realization that arrived overnight.
 It was slow.
 And painful.